CS-LAB-MGMT/CS_LAB_MGMT/README.md

 `git add file1.txt file2.txt`
 *or*
 `git add .`
 This will add a single file or a list of files to a commit for a branch.
 This is will occur locally.
 We will have a .gitignore file where we will specify all the files, file types, and directories that should not be in the repository.
 This makes it possible to use the more convenient `git add .` command that will add any new or modified files in the directory/sub-directories within your local repo to the commit, except those that meet the specifications within the .gitignore file(s) throughout the project.
+- **checking status of tracked files:**
+`git status`
+This will show you all tracked, untracked, modified, staged, unstaged files.
+If its unstaged, it means it won't be in the next commit you do.
+There is more to this, but you can read about that with a quick search.
 - **committing changes to your local branch:**
 `git commit -m "this is the message that tells people what this change IS."`
 This will take all the new and modified files added with `git add` and commit them to the branch.